Jazz Chisholm Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in MLB.

-- The Nationals have a 4.91 team ERA that ranks 27th across all league pitching staffs.
+- The Nationals have a 4.89 team ERA that ranks 27th among all MLB pitching staffs.

-- Irvin (3-5) gets the starting nod for the Nationals in his 20th start of the season.
-He's put together a 4.56 ERA in 96 2/3 innings pitched, with 81 strikeouts.
+- Williams (6-7) takes the mound for the Nationals in his 26th start of the season.
+He's put together a 4.95 ERA in 123 2/3 innings pitched, with 94 strikeouts.

-- In his last appearance on Saturday, the righty tossed six scoreless innings against the Philadelphia Phillies while surrendering five hits.
+- The right-hander's last time out came on Sunday against the Philadelphia Phillies, when he tossed six scoreless innings while giving up two hits.

-- In 19 games this season, the 26-year-old has put up a 4.56 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .259 to opposing batters.
+- In 25 games this season, the 31-year-old has a 4.95 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .284 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.